dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

     ![Deployment Editor Delete Record](/files/deployment-editor-delete-record.png)
 </div>

-## Refreshing external zone records {#refreshing-external-zone-records}
+## Refreshing integrated zone records {#refreshing-integrated-zone-records}

-If you have made changes to your external zone records outside of DNSimple, you can refresh their state in DNSimple using the <label>Refresh records</label> button in the Deployment Editor.
+If you have made changes to your integrated zone records outside of DNSimple, you can refresh their state in DNSimple using the <label>Refresh records</label> button in the Deployment Editor.

    ![Deployment Editor Refresh Records](/files/deployment-editor-refresh-records.png)

-Alternatively, you can visit the [Zones](/articles/managing-external-zones#refreshing-and-importing-external-zones) page to refresh the state of all external zones in your DNSimple account.
+Alternatively, you can visit the [Zones](/articles/managing-integrated-zones#refreshing-and-importing-integrated-zones) page to refresh the state of all integrated zones in your DNSimple account.

 ## Syncing zone records between DNS providers {#record-syncing}